18kian18/Abu-Villa/README.md

 - In the first page – Setup, you can view the status of your drone.
 ![alt text](img/setup-tab.png)

+## Sensors
+At the very top of the iNav Configurator, you’ll see an array of blue icons representing the sensors.
+These icons light up when the sensors are configured and functioning correctly, and they are not turned on, it means the sensor is not configured or is missing from your setup.

+The Gyro and Accel sensors should always be on.
+If your flight controller (FC) has a barometer, the Baro icon should also light up.
+Other common sensors for FPV drones include GPS and Mag (magnetometer – compass).

+## Pre-arming Checks
+On the right-hand panel, you’ll find the Pre-arm checks.
+All the listed items should display green ticks in order to arm the quad.

+If any of these items show a red cross, don’t worry—we will guide you through the setup in this tutorial.
+For instance, if you have enabled GPS but don’t have a lock, “Navigation is safe” will show a red cross, which is common indoors.
+Some flight controllers can power up the GPS with just the USB connection, but others might require the battery to be plugged in, so be aware.

 ## Board Orientation

 Hold the drone in your hand, point the camera towards the computer screen, and click the “Reset Z-Axis” button.
 Now move the drone around and see if the 3D model moves exactly as you do.